SahilHakimiUofT/UImpactifyMernSite/doc/sprint3/PB.md

 3. As a learner, I want to be able to see current courses that I am enrolled in so I know what commitments I have and what I am learning
     * learner will be able to see a list of courses they are enrolled in
 	* Learner will be able to see details of these courses (e.g. schedule, description)
+22. As a learner, I should be able to apply to open social initiatives positions
+    * learner should be able to apply to a position in the opportunities list
+    * learner should be able to upload resume and cover letter with their application